Corey LaJoie: 2019–2020: Go Fas Racing

+2021–2024: Spire Motorsports

 LaJoie moved to Spire Motorsports' No. 7 on a multi-year agreement beginning in 2021.
 LaJoie missed the FireKeepers Casino 400 due to COVID-19 protocols; LaJoie was close to a person testing positive for COVID-19 from his Stacking Pennies podcast studio while he was unvaccinated at the time.

 On March 15, 2022, crew chief Ryan Sparks was suspended for four races due to a tire and wheel loss during the 2022 Ruoff Mortgage 500 at Phoenix.
 At Atlanta, LaJoie led a career-best 19 laps and was on his way to claiming his first career win with two laps to go when Chase Elliott overtook him and blocked him on the high side, causing him to brush the wall and spin before colliding with Kurt Busch and finishing the race in 21st place.

+LaJoie started the 2023 season with a 16th-place finish at the 2023 Daytona 500.
+He showed huge improvement over the past season with more consistent top-20 and top-30 finishes.
+On May 30, LaJoie was announced as the substitute driver of the Hendrick Motorsports No. 9 at Gateway after Chase Elliott was suspended for one race for intentionally wrecking Denny Hamlin at Charlotte.
+Carson Hocevar filled in for the No. 7, making his Cup Series debut.
+He finished 25th in the points standings, his highest points finish in his career, and was the only driver to not have had a single DNF throughout the 2023 season.

-Since 2020, LaJoie has been represented by Athelo Group, a sports agency based out of Stamford, Connecticut.
+From 2020 to 2023, LaJoie was represented by Athelo Group, a sports agency based out of Stamford, Connecticut.
+In 2024, he signed with KHI Management.

-Controversies

-After a tweet sent on October 15, 2013 with content deemed racially stereotypical, NASCAR put LaJoie on indefinite probation and required him to go through sensitivity training.